This is the people’s memorial. Our veterans should be above politics. – Sarah Palin

-Native Americans, however, honor all four directions and their corresponding elements.
+Native American spirituality, however, teaches us to honor all four directions and their corresponding elements.
 The Washington Monument rises into air, visible for miles, whereas the black-stone Viet Nam Memorial descends into earth.
 The World War II Memorial receives a pleasant flow of water from the reflecting pool.
 Like the Washington Monument, its primary color is white.

 By contrast, the Viet Nam Memorial is for the sons and the grieving mothers.
 So much is obvious.
 If we take a deeper look, however, we see something else, something that could not have been consciously designed.
 Some greater power, unconcerned with chronological time—Mnemosyne herself, perhaps—has been at work.

 The Viet Nam Memorial is aligned so that one wall points directly at the Washington Monument and the other aligns with Lincoln.
 Or: that they stare directly at it.
 After its completion two sculptures were added nearby: Three soldiers gape at their own future, while three grieving nurses—one of them holding a dying soldier in a Pieta pose—can’t bear the sight and turn away.